 Europe's most famous alternative tours company!

-Join the Crazy Guides® team on one of our legendary Krakow Tours in vintage Trabant automobiles and see the true sights of this amazing city.
+Join the Crazy Guides® team on one of our legendary Nowa Huta tours in a vintage Trabant or Polish Fiat 'Toddler' automobiles and see the true sights of this amazing city.
 Our funky cars and laid-back local guides guarantee an unforgettable holiday experience!

 Yes and No...
 Actually it all started with the name 'Crazy Guides' to show that we are not a standard tour operator.
 Krakow was developing as a leading tourist destination in this part of Europe and was lacking anything funky.
 All the standard tours in Krakow were so boring...
 We decided to do something else, to open a really funky, innovative travel bussiness and that is why the name 'Crazy' was just perfect for us.
 Open minded, always smiling and treating our clients as friends.
 Tours of Krakow not filled only with boring facts, but also with every day life experiences and funny stories.
 'Crazy Guides' was meant to provide not just a tour but more an experience, a thing one would remember for a long time.